 Glacier Bay National Park is an icy wonderland of snow-capped mountains and tidewater glaciers.
 This sprawling wilderness sanctuary is protected by several designations, including being a UNESCO Biosphere Reserve and World Heritage Site.

 Due to the remote location, and the fact that it is essentially roadless, the park can only be explored by boat, foot, or small plane.
 The easiest and most popular way to see Glacier Bay is by cruise ship.
+Cruising is generally considered to be one of the best ways to experience Alaska.
 In the summer, several cruise lines visit Glacier Bay as part of their Alaska cruise itineraries.

 For independent travellers, make your way to Gustavus – a small settlement that serves as the gateway to the park.
 If you are keen to stay in Gustavus overnight, there are a few accommodation options along the waterfront.
 From there, you can drive to Bartlett Cove at the entrance to Glacier Bay.